What Situations Warrant Selling to A Cash Home Buyer? When is it NOT a Good Idea to Sell to an Investor?

 We’ve helped homeowners in really any kind of situation, but some of the situations we see often are:

-- Divorce and the spouses want to sell their asset as simply and quickly as possible.
+- Divorce and the spouses want to sell their assets as simply and quickly as possible.

 - Financial struggles and homeowners need to sell before they fall too far behind or risk going into foreclosure.